Correctness of COUNT enumeration #

-The aggregate term t of the paper is irrelevant to COUNT and is
+An aggregate term t would be irrelevant to COUNT and is dropped from

-"distinct occurrences" hypothesis of the paper is encoded as
+the Lean signature.
+The "distinct occurrences" hypothesis is encoded as

 List.Nodup and is needed in the spec only so that Finset cardinality